xgeoff/forerunner/README.md

 No frameworks.
 No reflection.
-No runtime dependencies beyond Kotlin.
+No external runtime dependencies beyond the JVM and Kotlin standard library.

 License: [MIT](LICENSE)